solo-io/sqoop/docs/index.md

 * **OpenTracing**: Monitor GraphQL requests using the well-supported OpenTracing standard
 * **Monitoring**: Export HTTP metrics to Prometheus or Statsd
 * **Client SSL**: Communicate with Data Sources using TLS encryption
-* **Declarative API**: QLoo features a declarative YAML-based API; store your configuration as code and commit it with your projects.
+* **Declarative API**: Sqoop features a declarative YAML-based API; store your configuration as code and commit it with your projects.
-* **Scalability**: QLoo scales independently of your data sources and scales infinitely.
+* **Scalability**: Sqoop scales independently of your data sources and scales infinitely.
-* **Performance**: QLoo leverages Envoy for its high network performance and low footprint.
+* **Performance**: Sqoop leverages Envoy for its high network performance and low footprint.
-* **Plugins**: QLoo leverage's [Gloo's plugin ecosystem](https://gloo.solo.io/plugins/aws/) to enable extending the types of data sources QLoo can connect to.
+* **Plugins**: Sqoop leverage's [Gloo's plugin ecosystem](https://gloo.solo.io/plugins/aws/) to enable extending the types of data sources Sqoop can connect to.
 * **JSON-to-gRPC transcoding**: Connect GraphQL JSON clients to gRPC data sources.

 **Service Discovery**: